-You child can get these tantrums at a variety of ages.
+Your child can get these tantrums at a variety of ages.
 Brayden first started having frustration tantrums before he even turned one.
 He was constantly trying to do things that his body just wasn’t ready for.
 Shortly after he turned one, I started using sign language as a means to curb these tantrums (see Controlling the Young Temper ).
-Now, at age 4, Brayden rarely has these tantrums.
-If he starts to wind up for one, I quickly stop him and we work through it.
+By age 4, Brayden rarely had these frustration tantrums.
+If he started to wind up for one, I quickly stopped him and we worked through it.

-Kaitlyn (26 months) only recently started to have these frustration tantrums consistently.
-She had them on occasion around 16 months of age, but they were soon over.
-As she entered the world of a two year old, they have returned.
-With Brayden, these tantrums escalated due to a lack of ability to communicate.
+With Brayden, these frustration tantrums escalated due to a lack of ability to communicate.
 As I presented him with communication tools, they dissipated.
-When they creep up, I remind him of how to communicate about it and he calms down.
+When they crept up, I remind him of how to communicate about it and he calmed down.
 I also remind him to keep trying and that things take practice.

-A current example for her is taking her own clothes off.
-In her mind, she is ready to master that skill.
-Kaitlyn learns very well just by watching people.
-She only needs to see or hear something once to have it memorized.
-There are certain things about undressing that she isn’t catching by watching, however.
+A prominent example for her was her taking her own clothes off.
+In her mind, she was ready to master that skill.
+Kaitlyn learned very well just by watching people.
+She only needed to see or hear something once to have it memorized.
+There were certain things about undressing that she isn’t catching by watching, however.